joacoox/CRUD/README.md

 # CRUD
-Crud of products with login for users, developed with ts html bootstrap ajax.
+Crud of products with login for users, developed with ts html bootstrap css ajax.
 The frontend was done in typescript, i also used ajax and jquery to send the requests to the backend which was developed in nodejs.

 First you have to open xamp, run apache and mysql,